Get insider access

 5.6 Pets

-The Shark IQ 2-in-1 Robot does a fairly good job cleaning pet hair on bare floors but struggles with it on carpets.
+The Shark IQ 2-in-1 Robot is inadequate at cleaning pet hair.
+Its brushroll tends to push hair further in the carpet rather than lift it away.
 While the manufacturer advertises its brushroll as self-cleaning, pet hair can get wrapped around it.
 Thankfully, the roller is easy to access, so you can cut away any tangled hair without much fuss.
 It's also remarkably quiet, which is good if your pet is sensitive to loud noises.
 Unfortunately, it does a terrible job of sealing in fine allergens.

 Pros